Airway beacon

-An airway beacon (US) or aerial lighthouse (UK and Europe) was a rotating light assembly mounted atop a tower.
+An airway beacon (US) or aerial lighthouse (Europe) was a rotating light assembly mounted atop a tower.
 These were once used extensively in the United States for visual navigation by airplane pilots along a specified airway corridor.
 In Europe, they were used to guide aircraft with lighted beacons at night.

-UK and Europe
+In Europe

 United Kingdom

 A network of aerial lighthouses was established in the United Kingdom and Europe during the 1920s and 1930s.
 Use of the lighthouses has declined with the advent of radio navigation aids such as NDB (non-directional beacon), VOR (VHF omnidirectional ranging) and DME (distance measuring equipment).
 The last operational aerial lighthouse in the United Kingdom is on top of the cupola over the RAF College main hall at RAF Cranwell.

 Netherlands

 In the Netherlands, gas holders were painted with an arrow pointing north and two letters identifying their location.

-United States
+In the United States

 Approximately 1,500 airway beacons were constructed to guide pilots from city to city, covering 18000 mi.
 Today, most of the beacons have been removed, but the State of Montana continues to maintain several as navigation aids in mountainous terrain.
 One beacon is preserved for historical purposes in Saint Paul, Minnesota at the Indian Mounds Park on a bluff overlooking the Mississippi River.
 A rotating airway beacon has been in continuous operation at the summit of Rocky Butte in Portland, Oregon since 1929, though it was officially decommissioned during the 1960s.
 Recently, the beacon at Grants, New Mexico was restored for historic preservation, using original items found at other nearby sites.

 A large concrete slab, in the shape of an arrow, was located near the base of each beacon.
 Many of these arrows remain today, some of which are visible from satellite pictures, even in urban settings.